Clarivy/GameOfLife-Homework/README.md

 - `LifeRuleColorised`: **You need to complete it**.
 In this variant, the live cells have different colors.
 - `LifeRuleExtended`: **You need to complete it**.
 In this variant, the size of a cell's neighborhood is extended.
 - `LifeRuleWeighted`: **You need to complete it**.
 In this variant, neighbors are weighted.
 - `LifeRuleGenerations`: **You need to complete it**.
-In this variant, the cells 'get older' before eventually dying.
+In this variant, the cells "get older" before eventually dying.

-To make sure the homework compiles, every rule should be a subclass of `LifeRuleBase`.
-There is no need for you to change other files.
-And since you can only submit `LifeRule.cpp` and `LifeRule.h` to OJ, any other change will not be considered.
+To make sure the homework compiles, every rule must be a subclass of `LifeRuleBase`.

+You will be working only on two files, `LifeRule.h` and `LifeRule.cpp`.
+Other files are not submitted.

 ### Framework